After Graduation FAQ

 What are some of the benefits of an Air Force career?

 The pay and allowances of a new officer compare favorably with starting salaries in comparable civilian positions.
-An officer advances in rank according to the needs of the Air Force and professional performance.
-The Air Force puts a high premium on leaders with vision, dedication and ability.
-It offers a stimulating challenge and an interesting future in a wide spectrum of fields.
+An officer advances in rank according to the needs of the Air Force or Space Force and professional performance.
+The Air Force and Space Force put a high premium on leaders with vision, dedication and ability.
+They offer a stimulating challenge and an interesting future in a wide spectrum of fields.
 There are opportunities for advanced education, and all officers are eligible to apply for further education at civilian colleges and universities.
 Some programs even allow selected officers to attend on a full-time basis, receive pay and allowances, have their tuition and fixed fees paid, and receive some reimbursement for books and thesis expenses.
 During each move, reimbursement for certain transportation costs, an extra allowance for incidental expenses of moving and free shipment of household goods are provided.
 Additional benefits include medical and hospital expenses, commissary and base exchange privileges, club privileges, VA and FHA mortgage loan insurance, group life insurance and 30 days of vacation with pay each year.
 The current law enables an officer to retire after completing 20 years of active service.

 What is the salary of a second lieutenant after graduation?